“Know what you own and know why you own it.” – Peter Lynch

 Besides, gold jewellery is a kind of dead and illiquid investment, in the sense, it is not easily convertible into cash.
 Most reputed jewellery shops would be willing to exchange physical gold for other ornaments.

-Jewellery is mostly a status symbol worn by the wealthy or for decorative purposes for a festive occasion.
+Jewellery is mostly a status symbol worn by the wealthy or for decorative purposes on a festive occasions.
 Thus, it is not prudent to hoard physical gold.
 Instead, gold ETFs are liquid and offer superior returns.

 ‘Home is where the heart is’.